SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: `This query fetches employee number based on manager name that sending and then <br> compare this employee number which cames with managerId of employees and then show employees information under this manager`
+##### :pencil2: `This query fetches employee number based on manager name that sending and then <br> compare this employee number which cames with managerId of employees and then show employees information under this manager.`

 ###### Code :computer: